Keys to Well-Being in Today’s World

 Our overall well-being depends on our ability to recognize when we are feeling out of balance.
 It’s important to identify moments when we are rushing or feeling overwhelmed by stress, which often leads us to operate in a sympathetic dominant state.
 Here are some techniques to guide you toward better health!

-• Utilize Relaxation Techniques: Practices such as meditation, yoga, and progressive muscle relaxation can stimulate the parasympathetic response and reduce stress.
+• Practice Relaxation Techniques: Activities like meditation, yoga, or progressive muscle relaxation can stimulate the parasympathetic response and reduce stress.

 What strategies will you implement today to prioritize your well-being?